Liber de similitudinibus et exemplis

 Liber de similitudinibus et exemplis (also known as Tabula exemplorum) is a 13th-century Latin collection of moral tales and proverbial wisdom, arranged in alphabetical order of topics, beginning with accidia (laziness) and ending with Xristi ascensio (the ascension of Christ).

+The collection was written in France in the last three decades of the thirteenth century.
+Its contents indicate that it was composed by a mendicant and that he was probably a Franciscan.